ypid/seafile-wiki/Deploy-Seafile-with-apache.md

     a2enmod proxy_http
     ```

+On Windows, you have to download  [mod_fastcgi-*.dll] (http://fastcgi.com/dist/) first, and put it into the modules directory.

 ## Deploy Seahub/HttpServer With Apache

 Seahub is the web interface of Seafile server.
 HttpServer is used to handle raw file uploading/downloading through browsers.
 By default, it listens on port 8082 for HTTP request.